-The ability to install a cross-connection box does not however appear to create any significant restrictions when the concentration point is located at the foot of the building.
+The ability to install a cross-connection box does not appear to create any significant restrictions when the concentration point is located at the foot of the building, however.
+Solutions could be found for when the concentration point is not located at the curb, notably by installing the distribution mechanism "on the line," e.g. at the foot of the building.
 Moreover, if an operator who has opted for a PON configuration is also deploying equipment in buildings near the one it wants to have access to, it will likely have installed an outdoor cross-connection device for its own purposes, which it can connect to upstream from the concentration point.